 Catherine doesn’t typically write spooky stories, but she recently wrote Cabin Tales, a novel in which four young teens tell scary stories around a campfire (while their mothers disappear one by one).
 Season One of the podcast includes stories adapted from that novel, as told by their fictional authors.
 So the stories are made up by Catherine’s characters and the prompts are made up by Catherine herself.
 (There’s a difference.)

 Telling stories is like writing graffiti on the walls of time.
 Dare to say, “I was here.”
 Write your own tale.

 The Cabin Tales Podcast encourages listeners to write their own stories.
 Every episode includes writing advice, suggested exercises, and story starters.
 Check out the Write page for weekly prompts.
-Episode shownotes connect to writing exercises and mini-lessons for listeners who want to learn more.
+Some episode shownotes connect to writing exercises and mini-lessons for listeners who want to learn more.

 Most authors interviewed on the podcast do virtual school and library visits, so get in touch with them if you want to learn even more.

 Catherine Austen writes short stories for adults, novels for children, and reports for corporate clients.
-She has given writing workshops at schools and libraries across Canada.
+She has given writing workshops at festivals, schools, and libraries across Canada.
 She lives in Gatineau, Quebec.
 Learn more at www.catherineausten.com.